BA in Biology

 - CAS CH 203 (or 211)

-Alternative track (not for students interested in medical school or other health-related professions):
+Alternative track (will not fulfill requirements of medical school or some other health-related professions):

 - CAS CH 171; plus